 When we came back to the Valley on a bright sunny day a few months later, the fog was gone, and the number of visitors visibly increased.
 Yet, the place felt hardly more hurried, and its magic remained.

-It could also be those small details, like a handwritten dinner menu or a generous offer to taste some cheeses on top of the wines, which made us feel like discoverers of hidden treasures, even though all these treasures had already been unearthed and described numerous times.
+Or it could be those small details, like a handwritten dinner menu or a generous offer to taste some cheeses on top of the wines, which made us feel like discoverers of hidden treasures, even though all these treasures had already been unearthed and well documented before.

 The first treasure literally sparkled in our glasses.
 Roederer Estate’s beautiful top cuvée, the 2005 L’Ermitage, exuded aromas of peaches, freshly cut citrus fruit, dried apricots and toasted bread.
 Its long full finish left a lasting impression.